Xx-RON-xX/3013_DUMP/Assignments/P01/readme.md

 ---

-## 📎 Handout (Included)

-See [`ElGamal_Handout.pdf`](./ElGamal_Handout.pdf) or refer to your `presentation.pptx` for slides that summarize:
-- The ElGamal process
-- How encryption and decryption work
-- Key differences between RSA, ECC, and ElGamal

----

 ## 🎯 Goal

 This project demonstrates an understanding of **public key cryptography** by explaining ElGamal — a secure, elegant, and widely used encryption algorithm based on modular arithmetic and the discrete logarithm problem.